-In 2019, 30 applications were submitted to the Regulator about the actions of the public service provider in the electricity sector.
-Three complaints were justified and 4 were not related to the Regulator's competence.
+In 2020, 38 applications were submitted to the Regulator about the actions of the public service provider in the electricity sector.
+One complaint was justified and 7 were not related to the Regulator's competence.
+A dispute resolution procedure was initiated in one case, the decision will be adopted in 2021.

+9 https://likumi.lv/ta/id/283624-aizsargata-lietotaja-tirdzniecibas-pakalpojuma-sniegsanas-obligataiepirkuma-komponentes-un-sadales-sistemas-pakalpojuma-kompen... (available in Latvian only) In 2020, 21 applications were submitted to the Regulator about the actions of the public service provider in the natural gas sector.
+One complaint was justified and three were not related to the Regulator's competence.
 A dispute resolution procedure was not applied.

-In 2019, 20 applications were submitted to the Regulator about the actions of the public service provider in the natural gas sector.
-Six were not related to the Regulator's competence.
-A dispute resolution procedure were applied in two cases in the natural gas sector, which were rejected.